Red-winged blackbird: Behavior

 The red-winged blackbird is territorial, polygynous, gregarious and a short-distance migratory bird.
 Its way of flying is characteristic, with rapid wing flaps punctuated by brief periods of gliding flight.
-The behavior of males makes their presence easily perceived: they perch in high places such as trees, bushes, fences, telephone lines, etc. Females tend to stay low, prowling through the vegetation and building their nests.
+The behavior of males makes their presence easily perceived: they perch in high places such as trees, bushes, fences, and telephone lines.
+Females tend to stay low, prowling through the vegetation and building their nests.
 They can be found in home gardens, particularly during their migration, if seeds have been scattered on the ground.
 The forest curtains serve as a resting place during the day.

 For several weeks after their first appearance in early spring, red-winged blackbirds are generally seen in flocks made up entirely of males.
 During those days, they are seldom seen at their breeding sites, except early morning and late afternoon.
 In most of the remaining hours of the day, they frequent open and often elevated agricultural land, where they feed mainly on grain stubble and grassy fields.
 When disturbed while eating, they fly to the nearest deciduous trees and immediately after landing they begin to sing.